Ardo0115/DoMIX_Repo/README.md

-# DoMIX: Domain-Mixed Adapter Framework for Efficient Continual Learning
+# DoMIX: An Efficient Framework for Exploiting Domain Knowledge in Fine-Tuning

 This repository contains the official implementation of **DoMIX**, a continual learning framework based on modular LoRA adapters.
 This work was conducted during the first year of the Samsung-SNU industry-academic collaboration project:
 **"On-device few-shot continual learning with lightweight adapters."**